1 Introduction

 1.3.
 First exploration

-- How many packets does this pcapng file contain?
-3200
+- How many packets does this PCPAng file contain?

-- What response was sent by the HTTP server in frame 29?
-Status Code 302
+GET - What response was sent by the HTTP server in frame 29?

-- What is the length of the largest frame in this pcapng file?
-1514 bytes
+Status Code 302 - What is the length of the largest frame in this PCAPng file?

 2.5 Hands-on exercise